 Organizational culture can be crafted based on what you do and how you lead.

 If you want collaboration to be part of your culture, then you need to show that you value collaboration.
 Actively seek input and advice and show that you respect and value that input.
 Even reward people for demonstrating that they have contradictory opinions and leverage their inputs to make the decision more powerful and more beneficial.
-You will then shape the culture in a way that it values that type of collaboration and naturally latches onto it.
+You will then shape the culture in a way that your culture values that type of collaboration and naturally encourages it.

 If you want to value continued learning within your organization, then reward people who learn something new.
 Continually show how you are refining your own intellectual abilities and learning new things.
 Hold up people and set them up as examples when they do take on something new or learn something new.
 That’s how you will embed that value in your culture.